 Please check figures carefully again.
 In Figure 2, legends seem to overlap, also the graphs themselves seem to have been pasted on top of each other so that the underlying graph is partially visible.

 In Figure 2A and text, it should be explained more explicitly how to read the particle rate graph.
 Particle rate is not any of the axis, as I understand it's rather the slope of the acquired points that makes up the "particle rate" (i.e. the average rate of detection of particles).

+The text in the figure legend has been changed to “particle-count plot” which, as suggested, better describes the displayed data.

 Figure 3B is said to represent particle size distribution, however the x-axis is in nA and not in nm (like in Figure 2B).
 Please correct the axis or terminology, please.

+The blockade-size in nA is a measure for particle volume and thus particle size.
+However, as also suggested by reviewer 2 we have added subfigure 3C which illustrates the translation of figure 3b (in nA) to sizing in nm.

 Additional Comments to Authors: